iterative/dvc.org/static/docs/commands-reference/import-url.md

 user from having to manually copy files from each of the remote storage schemes, and from having to install CLI tools for each service.

-Note that by default, import stages are locked in their DVC-files (with `locked: true`).
+Note that by default, import stages are locked in their DVC-files (with field `locked: true` in this case).
 Use `dvc update` manually on them to force updating the downloaded file or directory from the external data source.

 > If a stage is unlocked (editing the `lock` value in its DVC-file, for example
 > using `dvc unlock`), they will start to be checked by `dvc status`, and